faucetsdn/udmi/udms/README.md

 To populate the firestore database, run `node e2e/firestore/import_db_cloud.js`.

-To deploy, build the project using `ng build --prod` and deploy using `firebase deploy.
+To deploy, build the project using `ng build --prod` and deploy using `firebase deploy`.

 # Further help